 Various media sources have relied upon Mr. Astarita for commentary on issues relating to the securities laws and online legal issues, and he has been quoted in a number of publications, including the Wall Street Journal, The New York Times, Fortune Magazine, Forbes Magazine, The Los Angeles Times, The New York Law Journal, Ticker Magazine, Research Magazine, Registered Representative, On Wall Street, The Recorder, Legal Times, the New Jersey Star Ledger, the Internet Compliance Reporter, Investment Dealers' Digest, Compliance Reporter, Financial NetNews, Securities Industry Daily, the Bergen Record and the New York Post.

-In recent years, he has been a regular guest on CNBC's Power Lunch, was a member of the faculty for the 2002 Practicing Law Institute's Securities Arbitration Seminar, and has been a guest lecturer at Pace University's Securities Arbitration Clinic, on the topic of preparing and conducting a securities arbitration hearing.
-In October 2005 he was an invited speaker at the Connecticut Securities Division's Securities Forum 2005, and is often invited to speak at broker and investment advisor forums and seminars.
+Mr. Astarita is often an invited speaker at industry functions, has been a regular guest on CNBC's Power Lunch, was a member of the faculty for the 2002 Practicing Law Institute's Securities Arbitration Seminar, has been a guest lecturer at Pace University's Securities Arbitration Clinic, and an invited speaker at the Connecticut Securities Division's Securities Forum 2005.

-Mr. Astarita has served as the Chairman of the Legal Committee of the National Association of Investment Professionals, is active in a number of community organizations, including his membership on his local town's Board of Adjustment, hearing and deciding zoning variances.
+Mr. Astarita has served as the Chairman of the Legal Committee of the National Association of Investment Professionals, is active in a number of community organizations, including his membership on his local town's Board of Adjustment, hearing and deciding zoning variances, as well as a Trustee of one of the oldest country clubs in the United States.

 - New York Law School, New York, New York, J.D., 1981, Cum Laude